 Stay While they Fall Asleep if you Want to

 If your child wants you to stay with them until they fall asleep, and that’s something you’re happy to do, then go for it.
-You won’t end up in their university accommodation to help them sleep every night, they will eventually decide they want to learn to fall asleep without you.
+You won’t end up in their university accommodation helping them sleep every night, they will eventually decide they want to learn to fall asleep without you.
 Don’t feel guilty for doing it if it works for you and your child.

 Stay With Them Until They are Sleepy but Not Asleep

 Staying until she is asleep doesn’t work for me (I need some alone time in the evening) but we’ve had success with me sitting by her bed and holding her hand until she is sleepy but not actually asleep.
 This usually only takes 5 or 10 minutes and some nights she asks me to leave earlier as she is ready to sleep.
 I always give her a warning one minute before I leave so it doesn’t come as a shock.
 We’ve been doing this since she was about 7 years old and for the most part it works well for us.

 When she is particularly struggling to separate from her Dad, we’ve found that something physical can help her feel better.
-Quite often she will literally take the shirt of his back and wear it to sleep in.
+Quite often she will literally take the shirt off his back and wear it to sleep in.
 If you’d like to keep your clothes on, I’ve also had success with giving her a teddy that I had when I was little and crocheting things that she can have in bed with her.

-Popping Back in Every Tens Minutes
+Popping Back in Every Ten Minutes

 When I was really struggling to get out of the bedroom without her crying I suggested that I just go out for ten minutes and then come back to check on her.
 The idea that I would return and wasn’t gone for the night, really calmed her down.
 We started to do that every night, she was always asleep by the second check and soon was asleep by the first one.
-I gradually started leaving longer between checks until I stopped doing it entirely and just reinstated them if she was having a difficult phase, usually before returning to school after the holidays.
+I gradually started leaving longer between checks until I stopped doing it entirely and just reinstated them if she was having a difficult phase, usually before returning to school after the holidays

 My Most Effective Trick for Separation Anxiety at Night

 For me, suggesting that she call me was counter intuitive.
-My aim was for my children to settle to sleep and stay that way, giving me some peace and quiet but it turned out that was exactly what she needed to hear.
+My aim was for my children to settle to sleep and stay that way, giving me some peace and quiet, but it turned out that was exactly what she needed to hear.
 She did call me that night, I went in and gave her a hug for a few minutes and then reassured her she could call me again if she needed me.
 She didn’t and, despite my reminders each night that she could call me, she didn’t call me again at all.
 It seems that the reminder that, if it turned she did miss me too much, all she had to do was call, was enough to help her settle happily without me.

 Enjoyed this post?
 Why not pin it for later!